Assessing the Sustainability and Trustworthiness of Federated Learning Models: Evaluation and Results

 \subsubsection{High Carbon Intensity and Low Hardware Efficiency}

-UC B illustrates a worst-case scenario with inefficient hardware, a highly complex federation resulting in high energy consumption, and high carbon intensity of the electricity grid used, resulting in substantial CO$_2$eq emissions.
-In this scenario, a server utilizes an Intel Xeon W-2104 CPU with a low power performance measurement of 51.67.
-All 1000 clients have an AMD FX-9590 CPU, which exhibits a low power performance of 30.76.
-Consequently, the overall hardware used shows inefficiency, achieving a hardware efficiency notion score of 0.01.
-Moreover, the federation complexity is significant, involving 1000 global and 90 local training rounds, with a federation complexity notion score of 0.13.
-Additionally, the server is located in South Africa, which has one of the most energy-intensive grids, emitting 709g CO$_2$eq per kWh.
-Half of the clients are situated in Kosovo, which operates a carbon-intensive energy grid generating 769g of CO$_2$eq per kWh.
-The other half of the clients are based in Gambia, which relies on a carbon-intensive electricity grid releasing 700g of CO$_2$eq per kWh.
-Consequently, the average carbon intensity of the electricity grid used by clients totals 734.5g of CO$_2$eq per kWh, with a carbon intensity of energy source notion score of 0.09.
-Combining these three notions with the weighted average, the overall score for the sustainability pillar is 0.09 for UC B, which represents a worst-case scenario in terms of the sustainability pillar using inefficient hardware and carbon-intensive electricity grids in combination with a complex federation.
+UC B illustrates a worst-case scenario with inefficient hardware, a highly complex federation, and carbon-intensive electricity grids, resulting in substantial CO$_2$eq emissions.
+The server uses an Intel Xeon W-2104 CPU (power performance 51.67), and all 1000 clients use AMD FX-9590 CPUs (power performance 30.76), leading to a hardware efficiency score of 0.01.
+The federation involves 1000 global and 90 local rounds, with a complexity score of 0.13.
+The server is located in South Africa (709g CO$_2$/kWh), with half of the clients in Kosovo (769g) and the other half in Gambia (700g), averaging 734.5g and resulting in a carbon intensity score of 0.09.
+Combining these three notions with the weighted average, the overall score for the sustainability pillar is 0.09 for UC B, which represents a worst-case scenario in terms of sustainability with inefficient hardware and carbon-intensive electricity grids in combination with a complex federation.